KrishanRamani/AirBnb/API-docs-AirBnB.md

 Return all the bookings for a spot specified by id.

-* Require Authentication: true
+- Require Authentication: true
-* Request
+- Request

-  * Method: ?
+  - Method: ?
-  * URL: ?
+  - URL: ?
-  * Body: none
+  - Body: none

-* Successful Response: If you ARE NOT the owner of the spot.
+- Successful Response: If you ARE NOT the owner of the spot.

-  * Status Code: 200
+  - Status Code: 200
-  * Headers:
+  - Headers:
-    * Content-Type: application/json
+    - Content-Type: application/json
-  * Body:
+  - Body:

     ```json
     {
       "Bookings": [
         {
-          "spotId": 1,
+          "spot_id": 1,
-          "startDate": "2021-11-19",
+          "start_date": "2021-11-19",
-          "endDate": "2021-11-19"
+          "end_date": "2021-11-19"
         }
       ]
     }
     ```

-* Successful Response: If you ARE the owner of the spot.
+- Successful Response: If you ARE the owner of the spot.

-  * Status Code: 200
+  - Status Code: 200
-  * Headers:
+  - Headers:
-    * Content-Type: application/json
+    - Content-Type: application/json
-  * Body:
+  - Body:

     ```json
     {